your questions answered

-You can donate wherever you live.
-John's chosen charities are all delighted to receive donations from fans around the world!
+John's chosen charities (see above) are always delighted to receive donations from fans around the world.

 Being gay - requests for advice

-If you are confused about your sexuality or want to talk about being gay, Stonewall (a UK charity) can give you advice.
+If you want to talk to someone about being gay, lesbian or bi-sexual, Stonewall (a UK charity) can give you advice.
 If you are in the UK you can contact them on their helpline (0800 050 2020) or via their website: www.stonewall.org.uk.
 For people both inside and outside the UK, you could also try the following web page of resources www.avert.org/gaylesbianhelp.htm.

 << CONTACT PAGE